 LED light is directional, that means all its light shines where pointed.
 It does not need a reflector to collect it and deliver it to where its needed.
 Conventional light sources are omni-directional.
 They need reflectors to gather the light and focus it where needed.
 Any reflection of a lumen that is over 1 bounce in the reflector is a loss of that lumen.
 You can lose up to 30% of the effective lumens in this reflective process.

 If a Metal Halide bulb has 32,000 initial lumens, the loss accounted to reflected lumens drops the lumen output to around 20,000 lumens.

 Quality of Lumens – CRI

-Color Rendering Index, or CRI, is the best explanation in comparing the quality of light source.
-Simply said, the higher the quality of light, the less quantity you need.
-It is not uncommon to have customers tell you that 20,000 lumens of LED appear brighter than 60,000 lumens of other light sources, like HPS.
+Color Rendering Index, or CRI, is the best way to compare the quality of light sources.
+The higher the quality of light, the less quantity you need.
+It is common for customers to report that 20,000 lumens of LED appears brighter than 60,000 lumens of other light sources, like HPS.